Kreetrix/Ohjelmistotuotanto-1/README.md

 ## Risk Management

-- Training for new tools (Kubernetes, Jenkins)
+- Training for new tools (Jenkins)
 - Agile sprints to manage time constraints
 - CI/CD pipelines to reduce integration errors
 - Backup and staging environments for deployment